 - Treat dull, uneven skin tone

-- Discoloration caused by sun damage, acne scarring
+- Discoloration caused by sun damage or acne scarring

-The Ordinary currently offers 5 Vitamin C treatments in their collection:
+The 5 Vitamin C formulas in The Ordinary’s portfolio:

 - Vitamin C Suspension 23% + HA Spheres 2%